cpoussot/LF/README.md

 ### Apply LF

 Use LF to compute an approximant with the following features
-- use complex conjugated IP ;
+- use complex conjugated IP;
 - target a minimal order recovering the exact model order;
-- target real valued matrices ;
+- target real valued matrices;

 ### Apply LF with passivity preservation

 Now enforce passivity.
-As there is a $D$ term is equal to zero, the theorem derived in the slides (Benner et al. 2021) are no longer satisfied, use the numerical trick proposed in (Poussot-Vassal aet al. 2023).
+As there is a $D$ term is equal to zero, the theorem derived in the slides (Benner et al. 2021) are no longer satisfied, use the numerical trick proposed in (Poussot-Vassal et al. 2023).
 And recover the pH structure:
 ```Matlab
 opt.Ds              = 1e-2;
 [hloep,info_loep]   = lf.loewner_passive(la,mu,W,V,R,L,D,opt);